CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ### Subject

-The `Subject` property is used to define the subject of the email.
+The Subject is used to define the subject of the email.

 | | |
 |--------------------|---------------------------|